itsmedeepak/Hacktoberfest-2022/Project-45-wattpad downloader/README.md

 ![enter image description here](https://i.ibb.co/P9bd2tC/url.png)

-# 3. Paste it in the tkinter entry box and click download, you will have the EPUB file of the book whose url you just entered.
+# 3. Paste it in the tkinter entry box and click download, you will have the EPUB file of the book whose url you just entered in your doawnload folder.
 ![enter image description here](https://i.ibb.co/tBZfpWK/Screenshot-2022-10-10-002323.png)